oloBion/pyRetip/README.md

 ### Windows

 Run `conda activate pyretip` and install the `curses` dependency by running `pip install windows-curses`.
-Then, run `jupyter lab` to open the [notebooks folder](https://github.com/oloBion/pyRetip/tree/master/notebooks) to start working through code examples to learn how Retip works.
+Then, run `jupyter lab` and open the [notebooks folder](https://github.com/oloBion/pyRetip/tree/master/notebooks) to start working through code examples to learn how Retip works.